Behind the Home Affordable Refinance Program (HARP)

 - The biggest problem is that the program does not reduce the principal balance.
 In fact, it makes the principal balance even bigger.

 - You will continue to pay mortgage insurance if you owe it now.
 Although your payment might decline due to a lower interest rate, your payment might also go up, too.
-However, Fannie Mae guidelines state if you did not have mortgage insurance before, you will not now.
+However, Fannie Mae guidelines state that if you did not have mortgage insurance before, you will not now.

 - You cannot pay off or refinance a fixed-rate second loan or home equity loan through HARP.
-The best thing you can do is get the second lender to subordinate, meaning to remain in second position.
+The best thing you can do is get the second lender to subordinate, meaning to remain in the second position.
 But there is little incentive for a second lender to agree.
 Why would a second lender want to jeopardize its position and sink into the well of no equity even further?

 - You might change your type of loan to recourse.
 Laws vary by state.
 In California, for example, sellers who refinance are changing the terms of their loans from purchase money to hard money.
 Hard money can subject a borrower to a judgment in the event of default.

 - Generally speaking, purchase money loans carry no recourse in California.
 If you were to go through foreclosure down the road, if your loans remained purchase money, you could be protected from personal liability in California.
 The fallout from a refinance, such as gaining the right to pursue a deficiency judgment in the event of default, can be a big plus for banks and a bad thing for homeowners.

 Short Sale Versus HARP